Skip to main content

 Course description

-Developed in partnership with Nedbank Private Wealth, this course offers comprehensive training on resilience for NPOs.
-It will help you identify threats and opportunities, make meaningful change to your organisation and meet the unique challenges of supporting and uplifting society.
+Developed in partnership with Nedbank Private Wealth, this course offers comprehensive, applied training on nonprofit resilience.
+It supports participants in identifying risks and opportunities, making informed and meaningful changes within their organisations, and responding more effectively to the complex and evolving challenges of supporting and uplifting society.

-This course was conceptualised using lessons learned from the Nedbank Private Wealth Innovation Awards for non-profits.
-It includes valuable insights from the most successful entrants.
-You’ll also get well-researched expertise from Trialogue and relevant advice from leading international non-profits, to help you build a stronger organisation.
+The course was conceptualised using lessons learned from the Nedbank Private Wealth Innovation Awards for Nonprofits and includes insights from some of the most resilient and innovative organisations in the sector.

 [calendar]